The inverse scattering of the Zakharov-Shabat system solves the weak noise theory of the Kardar-Parisi-Zhang equation

-and similarly with $\mathcal{A}_{xt}$, $\mathcal{B}_{xt}$ exchanged. \item or a mapping of the Lax pair \eqref{eq:LaxPairU} of the $\{P,Q\}$ system to a Riemann-Hilbert problem uniquely solvable by the means of a Fredholm determinant, see \cite{krajenbrink2020painleve,bothner2021atlas} for recent works on this approach. \end{itemize}
+{\bf Remark.} The operator structure \eqref{soluQP2} as a solution of the $\{P,Q\}$ system \eqref{eq:PQsystem} can also be verified from a mapping of the Lax pair \eqref{eq:LaxPairU} of the $\{P,Q\}$ system to a Riemann-Hilbert problem uniquely solvable by the means of a Fredholm determinant, see \cite{krajenbrink2020painleve,bothner2021atlas} for recent works on this approach.\\

+{\bf Remark.} There is another approach to derive the solutions \eqref{soluQP-appendix} for the $\{ P,Q\}$ system and more generally for a system in the AKNS class.
+One can introduce the Gelfand-Levitan-Marcenko equations, see \cite{AblowitzKaup1974} for review, and proceed to a formal operator inversion to obtain \eqref{soluQP-appendix}.